NETHERWOOD - A BEASTLY NIGHT IN HASTINGS

 Whenever most people picture this notorious British occultist, it’s always with a shaven head, prompted by that famous and somewhat unsettling picture of him staring into the camera.
 Difficult as it is for many to imagine, he didn’t look like this from childhood to the grave.
 In reality, for the majority of his life he was quite attractive and debonair.

-My latest Bernie Quist novel, the Rumba of the Beast, begins with Crowley in his final days in Hastings.
+My latest Bernie Quist novel, the Rumba of the Beast, features Crowley and we learn about his final days in the lovely old coastal town of Hastings.
 The infamous magician died there aged 72 on the 1st of December 1947.

 Or did he?
 My story suggests a series of very different events that took place on that fateful night, but the official (and, let’s face it, probably genuine) version follows…

 Extensive 4-acre grounds contained a tennis court, a large garden, shrubbery and many mature trees.
-Netherwood’s lofty position afforded extensive views of the town, its Norman castle, the ocean and Beachy Head, cliffs that Crowley had climbed in his younger mountaineering days.
+Netherwood’s lofty position afforded extensive views of the town, its Norman castle ruins, the ocean and Beachy Head, cliffs that Crowley had climbed in his younger mountaineering days.

 Vernon Symonds was a friendly ‘arty type’ and his house was filled with poets, painters and musicians.
 This socialist commune provided a very relaxed atmosphere and the best cuisine possible in that difficult rationing period after the war.